 or witnesses observing you allegedly committing a crime.

-When people are confronted with the harsh reality of the North Carolina criminal process, they may believe that they can handle matters on their own.
+When people are confronted with the harsh reality of the Charlotte criminal process, they may believe that they can handle matters on their own.
 You might think that the officers and prosecutors are looking out for you, or that the situation can be quickly resolved if you are just given a chance to explain.
 However, this is typically not the case.
 Prosecutors and law enforcement agents are highly-trained in securing convictions and know how to frame questions to get you to say too much or pressure you into accepting an agreement that does not consider your long-term interests.

 Simply put, officers and prosecutors are not your allies if you’re accused or charged with a crime.
 You need someone on your side to explain the process and help defend your rights.
 To properly protect yourself and ensure all your rights are respected in a criminal case, it is always best to consult a trusted attorney.

-As the co-authors of the fourth edition of Criminal Procedure in North Carolina, Charlotte criminal attorneys Samuel Randall and Ryan Stump are well aware that North Carolina fiercely pursues criminal charges.
+As the co-authors of the fourth edition of Criminal Procedure in North Carolina, Charlotte criminal attorneys Samuel Randall and Ryan Stump are well aware that Mecklenburg County fiercely pursues criminal charges.
 The police will try to gather as much evidence against you as possible, and the prosecutors will usually present you and their findings in a negative light.
 If you are facing criminal charges in Charlotte or any of its surrounding areas, you need a highly-skilled and aggressive criminal defense lawyer to refute the claims, point out the flaws in the so-called evidence, and advocate on your behalf.

 Every citizen has the right to be free from unreasonable government intrusion into their persons, homes, businesses, and property.
 However, sometimes government agents overstep these limits, and everyday citizens pay the price.
 These violations of your rights can lead to unjustified criminal charges, and it will take effective legal representation to set things right.